HarlemSquirrel/HarlemSquirrel.github.io/_posts/2017-02-05-rails-upgrade-from-4-to-5.markdown

 ## rails app:update

-To assist in upgrading the bin and config files we can use the very slick [rails udate task][rails-update-task].
+To assist in upgrading the bin and config files we can use the very slick [rails update task][rails-update-task].
 First I installed the latest version of rails.

 ```
 $ gem install rails